attilaoroszdev/lazyadmin/README.md

 ### Adding menu items

-To **add menu items**, open the file named `menu-entries`, and follow the instructions in the comments.
+To **add menu items**, open the file named `la-menuentries`, and follow the instructions in the comments.
 It's quite well documented.

 ### Binding commands to menus